e271828e/Flight.jl/docs/notes/design/framework_spec.md

 §12.12.)
 The loop runs on
-the calling task unless a calling-task device — the GUI — is rostered (§12.1's roster-derived topology); deviceless, `run!` is fully synchronous — the batch register (§12.1: a batch run is the same loop with empty staging), and what §15.4's synchronous rethrow presupposes.
+the calling task unless a calling-task device — the GUI — is rostered (§12.1's roster-derived topology); deviceless, `run!` is fully synchronous — the unattended register (§12.1: an unattended run is the same loop with empty staging), and what §15.4's synchronous rethrow presupposes.

 **Partial advance.** `step!(sim; frames = 1)` advances whole frames